Liu Xun (Later Liang)

-Liu Xun (劉鄩) (858-June 10, 921) was a major general of the Chinese Five Dynasties and Ten Kingdoms period state Later Liang.
+Liu Xun (劉鄩) (858-June 10, 921) was a general of the Chinese Five Dynasties and Ten Kingdoms period state Later Liang.
 He was a key commander of Later Liang forces in its struggle with its archenemy Jin, but, after repeated defeats by the Jin prince Li Cunxu, Liu sought retirement, and was subsequently poisoned to death by the Later Liang emperor Zhu Zhen, who doubted his loyalty.

 During Tang Dynasty

 Background

 Liu Xun was born in 858, during the reign of Emperor Xuānzong of Tang.
 His family was from Anqiu (安丘, in modern Weifang, Shandong).
 His grandfather Liu Shou (劉綬) served as a census administrator for the prefectural government of Mi Prefecture, which Anqiu belonged to, and his father Liu Rong (劉融) served as the Anqiu County magistrate.
 It was said that Liu Xun was ambitious in his youth, favored the study of military strategies, and studied histories and biographies.
 Sometime during the Zhonghe era (881-885) era of Emperor Xuānzong's grandson Emperor Xizong, Liu became a low-level officer under Wang Jingwu the military governor of Pinglu Circuit (平盧, headquartered in modern Weifang).